 HIST 3939: Internship*

 *Before taking the internship, students must complete either HIST 3345 or one of the approved electives listed below.

 Immigration Studies students will choose from the following related electives:

 - HIST 4412: Mexico and the United States: People and Politics on the Border

 - ANTH 4300: Migrant Health

 - ETST 3297: Social History of Asian Americans

 - SOC 4770: Advanced Topics: "Race, Culture, and Immigration"

-This certificate is open to all CU Denver Undergraduates.
+This certificate is open to all CU Denver Undergraduates, check it out on the CU Denver Degrees and Programs Page.
 Students may apply for the Immigration Studies Certificate at any point in their studies and maintain a grade point average of at least 3.0 within the certificate courses.
-To apply, students should print and attach a completed Immigration Studies Certificate Application (download to application forthcoming) to an unofficial transcript.
-These documents should be submitted to the Immigration Studies Certificate Administrator, Dr. Chris Agee (Chris.Agee@ucdenver.edu).
+To apply, students should print and attach a completed Immigration Studies Certificate Application (included below) to an unofficial transcript.
+These documents should be submitted to the Immigration Studies Certificate Administrator, Dr. Peter A. Kopp (firstname.lastname@example.org ).
 Once the application is approved, students will be contacted about their acceptance into the program.